lynx-x-ray-observatory/soxs/README.md

 # What is SOXS?

-SOXS is a software suite which creates simulated X-ray observations of astrophysical sources with almost *any* existing or planned X-ray observatory.
+SOXS is a software suite which can create simulated X-ray observations of astrophysical sources with almost *any* existing or planned X-ray observatory.
 The goal of SOXS is to provide a comprehensive set of tools to design source models and convolve them with simulated models of X-ray instruments.
 This package was developed to support the